-"The Snake Path", today the main access to the fortress (I took it in 1970, but age takes its toll!)
+"The Snake Path", the eastern access to the fortress

 Masada was located at the south-eastern border of the Kingdom of Judea near Idumea (aka Edom), a region where Herod himself was born.
 Idumea was a sort of very small buffer state between Judea and the Nabatean Kingdom which controlled most of today's Jordan and Negev, a desert south of Judea.
 The Nabatean town of Mamfis in that desert was only thirty miles to the south-west of Masada.

-Today the level of the Dead Sea is dramatically lower than it was in 1970 (and in antiquity).
+Today the level of the Dead Sea is dramatically lower than it was in the 1960s (and in antiquity).
 The image above was taken in early March, when the sea level was relatively high.